zeroibc/my-mac-os/README.md

 - Great system monitoring tools of which I use CPU and storage tracking, I find it very valuable to know if my CPU is being abused by some application and if so by which.

 ### 44. [Annotate](https://itunes.apple.com/us/app/annotate-capture-screenshot/id918207447?mt=12) - Create and annotate screenshots
 - Best annotation tool I found to exist.
-After you make a screenshot, it allows for quick edits (arrows, adding some text, blurring parts of the image) as well as ability to quickly save it or drag it to upload to Imgur to share quickly and send the link to anyone I want.
+After you make a screenshot, it allows for quick edits.
+Adding arrows, some text, blurring parts of the image as well as ability to quickly save the image or drag it to Dropzone to upload to Imgur to share quickly and send the link to anyone I want.

 ### 45. [BeardedSpice](https://github.com/beardedspice/beardedspice) - Extend Mac Media Keys
 - Enhance play/pause as well as previous/next playback keys to not only work in iTunes and Spotify but work for [Soundcloud](https://soundcloud.com/stream), [Youtube](https://www.youtube.com) and many other services.